 Population totals are based on 2019 data from the National Center for Health Statistics (NCHS).
 Please note - this is a change from previous reports which used Census data to estimate population by race and ethnicity group.
-The categories for NCHS population estimates do not include one for "Other Race" or "Two or More Races."
+The categories for NCHS population estimates do not include one for "Other Race" or "Two or More =

-COVID-19 Case Distribution by Race and Ethnicity in the Last 4 Weeks (July 12 to August 8, 2021) and Cumulatively through August 8, 2021 - Richmond City, VA
+COVID-19 Case Distribution by Race and Ethnicity in the Last 4 Weeks (July 19 - August 15, 2021) and Cumulatively through August 15, 2021 - Richmond City, VA

-NCHS population estimates are not available for Two or More Races (235 total cases) or Other Race (394 total cases) and thus they are absent from the plots.
-Missing and Unknown Ethnicities were assumed to be of Non-Hispanic ethnicity.
+^{} NCHS population estimates are not available for Two or More Races (235 total cases) or Other Race (394 total cases) and thus they are absent from the plots.